 Once again, the CREATE web site has not been updated to record the cost nor the completion date.
 So I'm really glad I tripped across the page 6 article.
 The cost was $142 million.
-This project is easy to understand -- the former Rock Island tracks (now Metra) are raised over the former Pennsylvania (now NS) tracks.
+This project is easy to understand -- the former Rock Island tracks (now Metra) are raised over the former Pennsylvania (now NS) tracks at what was the Englewood Junction.
 Amtrak also uses the NS tracks.
-Since no one is going to pose the trains and provide police escort for me, I include the Tribune photo.
 Update: a video of the dedication ceremony has some interesting background activity.

 At first the cost surprised me because I remembered that the B2 project cost "just" $83 million.
-But then I identified some reason why P1 would cost more:
+But then I identified some reasons why P1 would cost more:

 - The bridge+approaches can carry 3 tracks instead of one.

 - Since the project description indicates the scope of work extends to 69th Street, it appears the southern approach needed to go over I-90/94.
 This is a lot bigger span than the NS tracks.

 - The bridge is "double high" since it is going over tracks that are already elevated.